codingPhuc/obsidian_git_computer_network/importance for final exam/Computer Networks and the Internet.md

 #sumarization
-the delivary of the inf
+the delivary of the information from one point to another

 ### host is billiant of connect computing device
 host = end sustems